MT4Mars/MT4U/README.md

       EQ - EQ2 (Additive EQ)

+    There is a list of plug-ins that you can edit to enter your favourites for each type.

     If an FX of the type is found in the track's chain, the LED will turn on, and pressing the button will bring the FX GUI on screen.
 With FocusedFXMapping enabled in CSI, your surface will map the plugin.
 The Cancel button on the MCU will unmap and close the plug-in,